Shashank2006offl/restweb/README.md

 ## RESULT:
-The program for designing software company website using HTML and CSS is completed successfully.
+The program to develop a static Restaurant website to display the food items and services provided by them completed successfully.